koayon/blog/_posts/2023-07-14-deepspeed-train.markdown

 large models.
 And for users, with just a few simple code changes, DeepSpeed works its magic to unleash the power of all your hardware for fast, efficient model training.

-Next time we'll talk about the engineering tricks for Inference.

 Happy training!